Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 # MC-RTX-Mirror-Blocks
-Texture packs to convert some vanilla block to mirrors.
+Texture packs to convert some vanilla blocks into mirrors.